Posted: Feb 4, 2014 1:39 PM

 In Bangladesh's capital on Tuesday, Bangladesh Nationalist Party leader Khaleda Zia told reporters that 242 opposition activists were killed and 60 disappeared in the month surrounding the Jan.
 5 elections that Hasina's party won.
-Zia called the violence a strategically planned operation, and she presented references from different reports of local and international human rights groups and media outlets in support of her claims of killings and disappearances.
+Zia called the violence a strategically planned operation, and she presented references from different reports of local and international human rights groups in support of the claim.

 Requests for a response from Bangladesh's foreign ministry and Hasina's office went unanswered Tuesday.